 We also recommend that companies enlist the services of their trusted professionals or incubator programs to assist with thorough application submittal.
 Raising capital is serious business, and you will need to be prepared.
-We have created strategic partnerships to help guide you through this process so getting started can be as easy and getting in touch.
+We have created strategic partnerships to help guide you through this process so getting started can be as easy as getting in touch.

-Once your application has been accepted by Crowdfund Mainstreet, you will build a unique campaign page where all the relevant information, disclosures and discussions with investors about your campaign will take place.
+Once your application has been accepted by Crowdfund Mainstreet, you will build a unique campaign page where all the relevant information, disclosures, and discussions with investors about your campaign will take place.
 Investors are required to sign up before participating in a campaign discussion group.

 Changing Your Offering

-Under Investment Crowdfunding, you are permitted to make changes to your offering at any time provided you file Form C/A disclosing what changes, additions or updates you have made.
+Under Investment Crowdfunding, you are permitted to make changes to your offering at any time provided you file Form C/A disclosing what changes, additions, or updates you have made.